J0rsomething/quiz_game/README.md

 ## Conclusion

-This task is meant to test your code quality, use a React features and fluency in Redux.
+This task is meant to test the code quality, use a React features and fluency in Redux.

-Thank you very much for your interest in working here at Welbi.

 # quiz_game